Sbugg8/IAM-Labs/labs/aws-iam-users-groups-policies.md

 # IAM Users, Groups, and Policies

 **Status:** In progress

-**Objective:** Create a lab user and group, attach a policy, and verify access in a sandbox.
+**Objective:** Create a lab test user and group, attach a policy, and verify access in a sandbox.

 ## Steps performed
 1. Snapshot sandbox / VM before changes.
-2. Created user `labuser1`.
+2. Created user `lab-tester` (originally planned as `labuser1`).
-3. Created group `LabAdmins` and added `labuser1`.
+3. Created group `LabAdmins` and added `lab-tester`.
 4. Attached `AdministratorAccess` for initial testing (will narrow to least-privilege later).

 ## Evidence
 ### 🧾 Verification Screenshots

 **1. IAM User Creation in Progress**
 ![User creation screenshot](../images/lab1-user-creation.png)